CCExtractor/website/content/public/gsoc/2022/mouseless_i3.md

 This year we'd like to focus on writer an i3wm teaching tool that trains muscle memory to use i3 with the keyboard only.

-If you haven't use i3 yet, we recommend the [regolith system](https://regolith-linux.org/) (that's the one we use).
+If you haven't used i3 yet, we recommend the [regolith system](https://regolith-linux.org/) (that's the one we use).
 If comes completely ready to use - you can install it from USB, or over an existing Ubuntu.

  **Your job**